rodrigoperozzo/flutter_flappysnakedino/README.md

 The idea is to code three classic games in one full application: Flappy Bird, Snake and Chrome Dino.

-This is a follow up project on one of the first "complex" tutorials I did when starting Flutter.
+This is a follow up project on one of the first full app tutorials I did when starting Flutter.

 ## Resources